Skip to main content

 */

-onEnd: async (agent: Agent<any>, output: AgentOutput) => {
+onEnd: async (args: OnEndHookArgs) => {

-console.log(`[Hook] Agent ${agent.name} finished processing.`);
+console.log(`[Hook] Agent ${agent.name} finished successfully.`);

-// Example: Log usage or analyze the result
+// Example: Log usage or analyze the result based on output type

-console.log(`[Hook] Token Usage: ${output.usage.total_tokens}`);
+console.log(`[Hook] Token Usage: ${output.usage.totalTokens}`);

 }